 The report will have the police officer’s observation of the accident, as well as the party who the officer believes is at fault for the accident.
 If there were any witnesses, their statements will be included in the police report.

 If you suffered injuries after an auto accident but have no police report to defend your claim, get the legal representation you need.
-To file a personal injury claim, contact an Atlanta auto accident attorney from the Law Offices of Shane Smith at 1-404-513-5415.
+To file a personal injury claim, contact an Atlanta auto accident attorney from the Shane Smith Law at 1-404-513-5415.

 Continue to Next Page >>